Ballot Proposals for May 8, 2018

 Simone Lightfoot, parliamentarian

-IMPORTANT NOTE: To vote on May 2, you must have been registered by Monday, April 3.
+IMPORTANT NOTE: To vote on May 8, you must be registered by Monday, April 9.
 Click here to check your registration status.